Frank Bango

-Frank Bango is a New York–based singer-songwriter who has released five albums.
-When touring he is backed by a collective of musicians known as the Magic Fingers.
-He co-writes his songs with songwriter Richy Vesecky.
-In 2007, he was diagnosed with Hodgkins' Lymphoma.
+Frank Bango is a New York–based singer-songwriter who has released six albums on his own Sincere Recordings imprint since 1994.
+He co-writes his songs with longtime collaborator Richy Vesecky.
+His music has been described as accessible, classic-sounding pop influenced by the Brill Building songwriting tradition.

-Influences
+Musical style and influences

-Bango has been compared to Elvis Costello, a comparison he initially was uncomfortable with but has since accepted.
-"I can see why people spot the influence but I think there are some others that, to me seem just as obvious.
-But if people hear Costello that's A OK with me.
-I used to get worried about that but after trying to fight it for years I just decided that he was a bona fide influence".
-He also acknowledges the influence of Brian Wilson, Ray Davies and Charlie Rich and Jonathan Richman.
+Bango and Vesecky cite the golden age of the Brill Building as their primary influence.
+Critics have frequently compared Bango's songwriting to Elvis Costello, Ray Davies, and Andy Partridge.
+USA Today wrote that Bango "has melody and wordplay worthy of Elvis Costello — and a romantic whimsy Costello couldn't touch."
+Bango has acknowledged the comparisons, stating: "I can see why people spot the influence but I think there are some others that, to me, seem just as obvious.
+But if people hear Costello, that's A-OK with me."
+He also cites Brian Wilson, Charlie Rich, and Jonathan Richman as influences.